We identify the root cause, not just the symptoms.

 If pain limits your ability to:

 …it’s time to see a physical therapist.
-Restoring everyday movement is one of the primary goals of physiotherapy.
+Restoring everyday movement is one of the primary goals of physical therapy.

 Pain that keeps coming back – especially in the lower back, neck, or joints – is often caused by poor movement patterns or unresolved injuries.
 Physical therapy helps correct these issues to prevent repeat flare-ups.